Coaching Tool

 What is the lesson learned?

-Now identify the takeaway.
-Ask what this moment taught you about yourself, other people, your habits, your choices, or your next step.
+Pull out the takeaway.
+What did this teach you about yourself, your habits, your choices, or what needs to change?

 What did I learn?
-What would I do differently next time?
-What truth became clearer to me?
-What skill, boundary, or habit needs to grow?
+What would I do differently?
+What truth got clearer?
+What skill, boundary, or habit needs work?

 04